Asiya-Sohail/Asiya-Sohail/README.md

 ###

+Here’s the updated version with the international hackathon participation included:

+---

 ### 💻 About Me
 - 🌐 **Creating Websites:** Since **July 2024**
 - 🚀 **Frontend Developer** with a passion for building beautiful and responsive websites
 - 🧩 **Problem Solver** enthusiastic about solving real-world problems
 - 🏆 **Participated in 5+ Coding Competitions**
+- 🌍 **International Hackathon Participant** with an eagerness to innovate and collaborate globally
 - 🔢 **Solved 150+ LeetCode Questions**
 - 📚 **Currently Learning:** Full Stack Web Development from scratch
 - 🎯 **Goal:** To become a Full Stack Developer and apply my skills to impactful projects

+---

+Let me know if you need any further adjustments! 🚀
 ---

 ### 🌐 Connect with Me